We may earn a commission when you buy through links in our articles. Learn more.

 How do I play Pokémon cards online?

-The best way to play Pokémon cards online in 2024 is the new official, free-to-play PC and mobile client, Pokémon TCG Live.
+The best way to play Pokémon cards online with the full rules is the official, free-to-play PC and mobile client, Pokémon TCG Live.
+Pokémon TCG Pocket is a lot of fun, but it is a much simpler version of the game designed from the ground up to work well on mobile.

 Can I use my physical cards on Pokémon TCG Live?